simoninireland/epyc/doc/tutorial/sharedfs-parallel.rst

 An enormous amount! -- and unfortunately far too much to discuss in this tutorial, since most of what can go wrong will go wrong in ``ipyparallel``, not in ``epyc`` (I hope...).
-A lot of debugging can be done by `referring to the documentation <https://ipyparallel.readthedocs.io/en/latest/>`_, but that does unfortunately require a lot of patience.
+A lot of debugging can be done by `referring to the documentation <https://ipyparallel.readthedocs.io/en/latest/>`_, but that does unfortunately require a lot of patience and quite a lot of knowledge of Unix system adminstration and hdistributed computing.
+If you have a local expert, asking/bribing them to help is almost certainly the best way to proceed.
 The results are worth it, though, as Python parallelism this way gives you access to far more computing power than can possibly be available on a single machine.
 Good luck!